flutter/website/src/get-started/flutter-for/android-devs.md

 ```

 Once the `await`ed network call is done, update the UI by calling `setState()`,
-which triggers a rebuild of the widget sub-tree and updates the data.
+which triggers a rebuild of the widget subtree and updates the data.

 The following example loads data asynchronously and displays it in a `ListView`: